Struggles & Successes Of Interracial Dating

 People in interracial relationships tend to be more open to all kinds of relationships, not just the traditional, heterosexual ones.
 Homosexual and multiracial partners don't shock and awe interracial couples the way they do those who have only dated in the traditional sense.
 These folks understand that love is love, people are people, and that there is no "right way" to love someone.

-Interracial couples do not have strong feelings on nontraditional relationships because they have already broken the mold.
-They are already dating in such a way that defies society's standard, and they understand and cherish what is considered to be "different" in a way that few others can.
+Interracial couples may not have strong feelings on nontraditional relationships because they have already broken the mold.
+They are already dating in such a way that defies society's standards, and they understand and cherish what is considered to be "different" in a way that few others can.
 They not only accept diversity but embrace it.

 Are you in an interracial relationship?
 Do you want to stay with your partner but find it difficult to do so in the face of racist backlash?
 Do you live in an area where it may be dangerous to be in an interracial relationship, but you love your partner too much to end things?
 Reach out to one of our licensed counselors who are here to listen and offer advice on how best to handle such a situation.